 As a student, staff or faculty member and member of the campus community, you may receive a disclosure of sexual violence.
 It is normal to feel nervous or uncomfortable about receiving a disclosure.
-People most often first disclose to people they trust, not because you are an expert.
-In fact, you don't have to be an expert to be supportive.
+People typically disclose to someone they trust, not because that person is an expert.
+You don't have to be an expert to be supportive.

 We have provided some key suggestions below.
 For more detailed information on providing a supportive response to a disclosure, see our Helping Someone Who Has Experienced Sexual Violence and Resources for Responding to a Disclosure of Sexual Assault guide (PDF), which we encourage all community members to read.